-METHODS OF SAMPLING AND TESTING MT 109-04 METHOD OF SAMPLING WATER
+METHODS OF SAMPLING AND TESTING MT 109-20 METHOD OF SAMPLING WATER

-1.1 This method covers the sampling of water for determination of its suitability for use in concrete, for determination of corrosivity, and for chemical testing for potability.
+1.1 This method covers the sampling of water to determine its suitability for use in concrete, for the determination of corrosivity, and for chemical analysis for potability.
 It does not include sampling for biological testing.